shradiphylleia/thought/README.md

 # thought
-share your thoughts and blog it anonymously on products and music and more.get feedback and explore stuff!
+share your thoughts about stuff and give critical feedback in the area of your expertise. anonymously on products and music and more.get feedback and explore stuff!